Recipe Overview

 Notes

-- If desired, add peeled garlic cloves to the vegetable mix and to the cavity of the chicken.
+- Seasoning options: Add fresh herbs to the cavity, along with the lemon half.
+We recommend rosemary, thyme, and fresh parsley.
+If desired, add peeled garlic cloves to the vegetable mix and to the cavity of the chicken.

-- If desired, create a compound butter to rub under the skin.
+- Compound butter to rub under the skin.
 This yields the best flavor in our opinion, but the above recipe is great if you want to keep things simple (it also looks a little nicer as the butter and spices tend to brown more quickly).
 For the butter, in a small bowl, blend together 2 tablespoons softened butter, 1 teaspoon salt, ½ teaspoon pepper, garlic powder, and paprika.
 Gently lift up the skin of the chicken, and with your fingers, scoop some of the butter mixture and push it beneath the skin.
 From the outside of the chicken, massage the butter off your fingers and onto the chicken.
 Continue until butter mixture is used up.
-Resume recipe by drizzling oil over the chicken, but omit the additional salt and pepper as that is incorporated in the butter.
+Resume recipe by drizzling oil over the chicken, but omit the additional salt and pepper as that is incorporated in the butter

 Video